-Each college/school will be represented on the following committees:
+Each college/school will be represented on the Concerns and Grievances Committee

 Senators shall rank order their personal preference for committee assignments at the first meeting in the Fall of their first year as senator.
 Except by waiver of the Executive Committee, Senators will serve on the same committee throughout their tenure on the Senate elected term of office.
 Personal preference will be considered as much as possible in satisfying the above criteria.

 22.214.171.124.1.
 The Executive Committee duties shall be as follows: